Variable Selection for Multi-Source Count Data with Controlled False Discovery Rate

 \section{Data and Code Availability}

-The metagenomic sequencing data analyzed in this study are available in the Sequence Read Archive (\href{https://www.ncbi.nlm.nih.gov/sra}{SRA}) and the European Nucleotide Archive (\href{https://www.ncbi.nlm.nih.gov/sra}{SRA}).
-The single-cell diabetes dataset is sourced from the European Molecular Biology Laboratory - European Bioinformatics Institute (\href{https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-5061/downloads}{EMBL-EBI}).
+The metagenomic sequencing data are available in the Sequence Read Archive (\href{https://www.ncbi.nlm.nih.gov/sra}{SRA}) and the European Nucleotide Archive (\href{https://www.ncbi.nlm.nih.gov/sra}{SRA}).
+The single-cell diabetes dataset is sourced from the European Molecular Biology Laboratory-European Bioinformatics Institute (\href{https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-5061/downloads}{EMBL-EBI}).
 An R package ZIPG-SK implementing our method are available from \href{https://github.com/tsnm1/ZIPGSK}{https://github.com/tsnm1/ZIPGSK}.